hammaadadam1/hammaadadam1.github.io/_pages/about.md

 I am currently interning at Microsoft Research New England, hosted by [Allison Koenecke](https://koenecke.infosci.cornell.edu/) and [Lester Mackey](https://web.stanford.edu/~lmackey/).
 Prior to starting my PhD at MIT, I earned a Bachelor's in Applied Mathematics at Yale and a Master's in Data Science at Columbia.
 I also spent two years working in strategy consulting at [Altman Vilandrie & Company](https://www.altmansolon.com/).

 Outside of work, I'm a huge sports fan, and spend a little too much time watching Liverpool FC and the Boston Celtics.
-I've also recently fallen in love with [curling](https://www.youtube.com/watch?v=Rsk30PQK8R0), a great way to get through the Boston winter.
+I've also recently fallen in love with [curling](https://www.youtube.com/watch?v=Rsk30PQK8R0), the perfect way to get through the Boston winter.

 <a name="pubs"></a>Publications
 ======